See What’s Coming Soon to Altium Designer 24

 Series termination high speed PCB layout

 No matter which type of termination you need to apply, place the resistors close to the components they are terminating.
 Do not place them in the middle of a transmission line.
-If you do, the component can create a reflection at very high frequencies, causing signal distortion.
-The same problem occurs with high speed protocols like PCIe, where DC blocking capacitors placed in the middle of a PCIe lane create an impedance discontinuity that causes reflection and distortion.
+Learn more about these termination methods in this article.

-Floorplanning and other strategies that we’ve talked about will give you a great start when you're creating your high speed PCB layout.
-The best high speed PCB design tools can help you with the placement as well as many other aspects of the design.
-Professional PCB design software, like Altium Designer®, comes with the right tools for the job.
+Floorplanning and other strategies that we’ve talked about will give you a great start when you're creating your high-speed PCB layout.
+The best high-speed PCB design tools can help you with the placement as well as many other aspects of the design.
+Professional PCB design software, like Altium Designer®, has the right tools for the job.

 Related Resources